 However, if you’ll bear with me, most of what I’ve seen or read is skipping what I think is a really important first step and that’s just to acknowledge and validate that feeling anxious right now makes sense and is probably a pretty normal response.
 Often when we feel anxious, our first reaction is to the anxiety itself: to feel like it shouldn’t be there, that we’re doing something wrong if we feel anxious, or we somehow need to ‘get it under control’.
 This ends with feeling anxious about feeling anxious and we all know where that is heading.
 For most of us, if not all of us, some level of anxiety makes sense right now.
 Our bodies feel anxiety and fear as a way of providing us with extra energy for when unfamiliar things are happening (and, well, yeah).

-Evolutionarily speaking, your body is getting you ready to fight off or run from whatever that strange noise is in the bushes.
+Evolutionarily speaking, your Healthy Body is getting you ready to fight off or run from whatever that strange noise is in the bushes.
 So, something unfamiliar is happening, here, have some energy!
 Feeling worried or nervous about it?
 Have some more energy!
 So much energy.
 It’s not necessarily a bad thing – it’s hopefully what is motivating you to wash your hands more, monitor yourself and others for symptoms and keep your social distance when it might be easier and more pleasant to go out.

-If you do feel like you’d like to have a little less energy pumping through you, managing anxiety really comes down to being gentle with yourself, acknowledging the anxiety is there for a reason and either (a) decreasing the amount of energy your body is giving you (self-calming strategies) or b) burning off whatever extra energy is there.
+If you do feel like you’d like to have a little less energy pumping through you, managing anxiety really comes down to being gentle with yourself, acknowledging the anxiety is there for a reason and either (a) decreasing the amount of energy your Healthy Body is giving you (self-calming strategies) or b) burning off whatever extra energy is there.